• Share this on:

 3. Arrange for inspection.
 An inspector verifies whether your organic farm management plan is true to reality.
 If they find critical non-conformities, you must correct these.

 4. Become certified.
-If you have completed Step 3 successfully, a certificate will be issued, valid for 1 year.
+If you have completed Step 3 successfully, a certificate will be issued, valid for one year.
 You can then put the EU organic logo on your products.
 You have to print the certifier code number together with the logo.

 5. Manage batch documentation.
-Each batch of organic products imported into the EU must be accompanied by an electronic certificate of inspection (e‑COI), as defined in Annex V of Regulation (EC) No 1235/2008 defining imports of organic products from third countries.
-This electronic certificate of inspection has to be generated via Trade Control and Expert System (TRACES).[A1]
+Each batch of organic products imported into the EU must be accompanied by an electronic certificate of inspection (e‑COI), as defined in Annex V of Regulation (EC) No 1235/2008.
+This electronic certificate of inspection has to be generated via the Trade Control and Expert System (TRACES).

 Dual certification